Secret cash aided politicians who rewrote Wisconsin law to block claims of lead-poisoned children

 Taken together, these changes have made Wisconsin the “darkest of dark money states,” said Jay Heck, executive director of the Common Cause in Wisconsin, which promotes clean, open and responsive state government.

-Matt Rothschild, executive director of the Wisconsin Democracy Campaign, offers a similar assessment.
+Matt Rothschild, executive director of the Wisconsin Democracy Campaign, another good government group, offers a similar assessment.
+“Wisconsin,” he said, “is open for bribery.”

-“In my opinion, legalized bribery is rampant these days because of the change in the campaign finance law in 2015 and because of the Wisconsin Supreme Court decision (legalizing coordination),” said Rothschild, whose group also works for clean government.
-“So we live in a state where Wisconsin is open for bribery.”

-Unlike some states, Wisconsin does have some limits on individual campaign contributions, including $20,000 for statewide offices including governor, attorney general and state Supreme Court justice.

-Among the states that have limits, however, “Wisconsin is one of the worst, because the Wisconsin Supreme Court has made it so easy to circumvent them,” Weiner at the Brennan Center said.

-He added that secret campaign contributions can come from interests on both the left and right, especially in state elections.
+Weiner said secret campaign contributions can come from interests on the left or the right, especially in state elections.

 “On the state level, we see a lot more ‘Company X wants a mining concession,’ or something like that,” Weiner said.
 “And they put a lot of dark money in to basically influence legislative officials to get what they want.”